-Billing will still be the same except that you will see the split purchase if your purchases cross a pricing tier.
-Your bill will reflect a breakdown of costs similar to the example tiered price scenario discussed in the previous section.
-In the previous example, you save \$390,000 (the difference between Total List Price Cost and the Total Paid Amount) using Reserved Instances pricing tiers.
+A bill for a Reserved Instances purchase that qualifies for a discount shows the split purchase if your purchase crosses a pricing tier.
+Your bill will reflect a breakdown of costs similar to the tiered price scenario discussed in the previous section.
+In the previous example, you save \$390,000 (the difference between the total list price cost and the total paid amount) using Reserved Instances pricing tiers.